faridcher/ml-course/README.md

 ## Introduction

-This is the R version assignments of the popular online machine learning course on Coursera website.
+This is the R version assignments of the online machine learning course (MOOC) on Coursera website by Prof. Andrew Ng.

 To download lecture videos visit the course website:
 - [Course website](https://www.coursera.org/learn/machine-learning)
 - [The course wiki page](https://share.coursera.org/wiki/index.php/ML:Main)

-This repo provides the starter code to solve the assignment in R statistical software; the completed assignments are available in the `Solutions` folder.
+This repository provides the starter code to solve the assignment in R statistical software; the completed assignments are also available beside each exercise file.

-Do these steps to complete the assignments:
+Simply follow these steps to complete the assignments:

 1. View the lectures
-2. Read the instructions (pdf)
+2. Read the instructions (pdf).
+Instructions are basically for MATLAB/OCTAVE.
+R compatible version of instructions will become available here as [Wiki](https://github.com/faridcher/machine-learning-course/wiki) pages in future.
-3. Use the **Starter** folder and fill the parts of the code that is written `"YOUR CODE HERE"`
+3. Use the **Starter_solution** folder and fill the parts of the code that is written "YOUR CODE HERE"
-4. If you couldn't solve yourself, get help from the `Solutions` folder
+4. If you couldn't solve it yourself, get help from the accompanied file suffixed by `_solution` inside the same folder of the starter code.
+For example, `starter_solution/ex1/computeCost.R` has an associated solution file named `starter_solution/ex1/computeCost_solution.R`
 5. Submit

 ## Dependencies